All Episodes

 He won Florida by 500 some odd votes.

-They've held on to this, and history began for them at that moment.
+Got elected under the laws, under the Constitution, that they've held on to this, and history began for them at that moment.

 They can't conceive of a day before November 1st, 2000.

-But go back if you can to 1994.
+But go back, if you can, to 1994.

-The Republicans campaigned in 1994 and with a contract for America, a contract with Mary, Newt Gingrich, the Republicans, they rallied around this.
+The Republicans campaigned in 1994 with a contract for America, a contract with America, Newt Gingrich.

 Now, this wasn't the reason they got elected.

-Contrary to some popular culture, they didn't come up with their contract with America until uh October or so, after Labor Day.
+Contrary to some popular culture, they didn't come up with their contract with America until October or so, after Labor Day.

-It was just this is what we're going to do, so they could claim the mandate when the election came.
+It was just, this is what we're going to do, so they could claim the mandate when the election came.

 The wave was coming.